DrBrad/WebDrive/README.md

 This is a project I've been working on every once and a while.
 Basically its my version of Google Drive.

 Fatures:
- - ALlows users to make their own cloud service from their computer/ or hosting service
+ - Allows users to make their own cloud service from their computer/ or hosting service
  - Stores files
  - Easy to use